-The movie lacks in plot; character development and suffers with undeveloped stories and villain but makes it up by some amazing action sequences; incredible Cinematography and VFX work; excellent acting; and a good direction.
+The movie lacks a good plot, character development and suffers with undeveloped villain but makes it up by some amazing action sequences; incredible Cinematography & VFX work; excellent acting; and a wonderful direction.

 In terms of entertainment, The Amazing Spider-Man movie excels.
-It has some amazing action sequences; incredible Cinematography and VFX work; excellent acting; and a good direction.
+It has some amazing action sequences; incredible Cinematography & VFX work; excellent acting; and a wonderful direction.
 It contains the best swinging scenes out of all Spider-Man movies and I kind of admire the approach this movie took to retell Peter Parker’s story.